-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Bermuda
+Mergers & Acquisitions Comparative Guide

 Under the BSX's listing regulations, a company may delist:

-- on 90 calendar days' notice if either:
+- on 90 calendar days' notice if the company either:

 -

-- the company has an alternative listing on another stock exchange for its listed securities; or
+- has an alternative listing on another stock exchange for its listed securities; or

-- the company has obtained the approval of the holders of each class of listed securities by way of a three-quarters majority vote either at a duly convened meeting or by prior written approval in a form pre-cleared by the BSX;
+- has obtained the approval of the holders of each class of listed securities by way of a three-quarters majority vote either at a duly convened meeting or by prior written approval in a form pre-cleared by the BSX;

 - on 60 calendar days' notice if its primary listing is on another stock exchange; or